NeilJustice/ZenUnitAndMetalMock/README.md

 ![ZenUnit Installed On Windows](Screenshots/ZenUnitInstalledOnWindows.png "ZenUnit Installed On Windows")

-Editor's note: ZenUnit and ZenMock as header-only would of course be much more convenient than the current building and linking against static libraries, which is why ZenUnit and ZenMock will be made header-only following further laying down of their foundations.
+Editor's note: ZenUnit and ZenMock as header-only would of course be much more convenient than the current building and linking against a static library, which is why ZenUnit and ZenMock will be made header-only following further laying down of their foundations.

 Test Matrix
 -----------